Iancheung228/Iancheung228.github.io/_posts/2024-03-11-Batchnorm.md

 loss = F.cross_entropy(logits, Yb) # loss function
 ```

-## Discussion of first benefit: preventing dead or saturated units
+## Discussion of first benefit: Preventing dead or saturated units

 Many activation functions used in a NN, including Tanh are a so-called squashing function.
 Squashing functions like Tanh removes information from the original input.
 Specifically, if the input value (in absolute value) is too big, Tanh will return approximatly 1 or -1, which corresponds to the flat region in the tail ends of the function.
 From a gradient point of view, if the neuron lands on the flat region, the gradient would be 0, and virtually this will stop any gradient flowing through this neuron when updating the neuron's weight parameter.
 In other words, if the neuron's output (in absolute value) is too big, no matter how you perturb the value of the neuron, it will not have any impact on the final loss, and hence the neuron will not get updated.
 We call this a dead neuron.